snischuk/nodejs2025Q2-service/README.md

 5. After the migrations are successfully applied (and the database in the container is up!), you can run the tests:
     `npm run test`

+6. To check the auth tests run:
+`npm run test:auth` and `npm run test:refresh`

+7. To check logger uncomment code in **src/main.ts** file (or somewhere else).
+Logs will be created in the root of the project in **logs/** folder

 Note: Application in development mode rebuilds automatically on code changes

 ### Production

 Start the optimized version (<500Mb):
 `npm run docker:up:prod`

+In prod-mode logger works as in dev-mode.
+(If you want to check tests, please run dev-mode)

 If you uncomment **image** field in **docker-compose.prod.yml** file, the images will be pulled from Docker Hub: